The Travelers Companies Inc. (TRV) Shares Down Despite Recent Market Volatility

 Raymond James gave a rating of “Strong Buy” to TRV, setting the target price at $185 in the report published on July 25th of the previous year.

-During the last 5 trading sessions, TRV fell by -3.42%, which changed the moving average for the period of 200-days by -3.29% in comparison to the 20-day moving average, which settled at $172.89.
-In addition, The Travelers Companies Inc. saw -11.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TRV rose by +1.66%, which changed the moving average for the period of 200-days by +4.49% in comparison to the 20-day moving average, which settled at $169.81.
+In addition, The Travelers Companies Inc. saw -10.06% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading